Written by Pradeep

 Breastfeeding the baby comes with many health benefits, but most importantly, it is crucial as it conjoins the mother and the baby with love, tenderness, a unique feel, etc. The mother’s milk has all the antibodies that help in fighting infection and are suitable for the healthy growth and development of the baby.
 Turmeric is an antiseptic and is used in almost all Indian households to keep all sorts of illnesses and viruses away.
 Turmeric is a powerful herb that is beneficial for all age groups.
+Read on to know more about turmeric while breastfeeding.

-However, taking turmeric, the rest of the year vs. at the time of breastfeeding is a debate.
-As per several medical research conducted in this field, consumption of turmeric is an ideal and secure option while breastfeeding as it makes the immune system stronger and keeps one healthy.Let us read the health benefits, side effects, the dosage of turmeric, its safety for the consumption at the time of breastfeeding, the ways to include it in the diet, etc
+However, taking turmeric, for the rest of the year vs. at the time of breastfeeding is a debate.
+As per several medical research conducted in this field, consumption of turmeric is an ideal and secure option while breastfeeding as it makes the immune system stronger and keeps one healthy.Let us read the health benefits, side effects, the dosage of turmeric, its safety for consumption at the time of breastfeeding, the ways to include it in the diet, etc.

 Turmeric, also referred to as the ‘Queen of Spices,’ has a pungent smell, a sharp taste, and yellowish golden in color.
 It is quite predominant on account of its antioxidant, antiviral, antibacterial, anti-inflammatory, anti-mutagenic (interfere with the mutation), and anti-carcinogenic (fights cancer) features.

 Turmeric is a vital element for Indian cooking and has many healthy properties as well.
 Its consumption has added benefits for all, even if it is for the breastfeeding mother.
 Some of the common health benefits of its consumption during the lactation period are as below:

-Turmeric contains antiviral, antifungal, and antibacterial properties that help to boost immunity levels and offer protection against cold, cough, and even flu while feeding the new-born baby.
+Turmeric contains antiviral, antifungal, and antibacterial properties that help to boost immunity levels and offer protection against cold, cough, and even flu while feeding the newborn baby.

 High cholesterol in the body can trigger many health issues, but consuming turmeric during the nursing phase helps to control the cholesterol levels and helps in the prevention of heart ailments.